BrendanV11/CMPG-323-32737742-/README.md

 <p>Repository for CMPG 323 for myself 32737742 in which I will add various items such as milestones, labels, a readME file that will be continuously updated throughout the semester, charts and projects related to CMPG 323 etc...</p>

+<p>I will be seperating all my projects into their own respevtive repositories and use anchor elements in a single repository to link all the relevant projects:</p>
 <h3>Repositories to be used: </h3>
 <ul>
   <li>Project 1 - Agile & Scrum</li>